rstms/photofind/README.md

-# photofinder
+# photofind

-Scans your file systems for image files, reading EXIF data to identify the ones created by your devices.
+Scans image files, reading and outputting selected EXIF data tags.

+Suitable for use in a command pipeline to scan your filesystems for image files to identify the photos created by your own devices.